leo-project/leofs/releasenotes/leofs-0.14.md

         * Improved phased data-compaction
             * To realize non-blocking data-compaction
                 * before: Making compaction per an "object-storage-file"
-                * after: Making compaction per some time unit
+                * after: Making compaction per some an object
     * Manager/Storage
         * Implemented ``recover-command`` in Manager
             * To realize: